 The IRS Data Retrieval Tool allows students and parents who are using FAFSA on the Web and who have already submitted their federal tax return to electronically transfer their tax data from the IRS database.
 Within the FAFSA application, the applicant must report income information.
 If the applicant is a non-tax filer, then there is no IRS data to retrieve.
 If the student and/or spouse or student and parent(s) are tax filers, the FAFSA applicant will be presented with questions about their respective tax returns.
 The tax filer must answer questions to open up the IRS web application within the FAFSA on the Web.
 Then, with certain identifying information which the applicant provides, the IRS data can be retrieved directly into the FAFSA on the Web application.
 The Federal Student Aid website offers helpful tips on completing the FAFSA and using the IRS Data Retrieval Tool or please view this IRS Data Retrieval Tutorial.

-Do not make changes to that IRS information once it is retrieved.
+Do not make changes to the IRS information once it is retrieved.
 If you do, the data retrieval will be invalid.

 The student/parent is married, and either the student/parent or his/her spouse filed as Married Filing Separately.